awesomemotive/wp-simple-pay-lite/readme.txt

 Requires PHP: 5.6
 License: GPLv2 or later

-Easily accept payments on your WordPress site using Stripe.
+Add high conversion Stripe payment forms to your WordPress site in minutes.

 == Description ==